-Section 12(b) requires a collaborative lawyer to screen a potential party to collaborative law for a history of domestic violence.
+Section 14(b) requires a collaborative lawyer to screen a potential party to collaborative law for a history of a coercive and violent relationship.
 Screening protocols already exist which lawyers can use to satisfy the obligation imposed by the act.
 See AMERICAN BAR ASSOCIATION COMMISSION ON DOMESTIC VIOLENCE, TOOLS FOR ATTORNEYS TO SCREEN FOR DOMESTIC VIOLENCE (2007).
-Section 12(c) requires that the lawyer not commence or continue collaborative law if a potential party or party is a victim of domestic violence unless the victim consents and the lawyer reasonably believes that the victim's safety can be protected while the process goes on.
+Section 14(c) requires that the lawyer not commence or continue a collaborative law process if a potential party or party is a victim of domestic violence unless the victim consents and the lawyer reasonably believes that the victim's safety can be protected while the process goes on.
 Many state statutes allow victims of domestic violence to opt out of mediation.
-See, e.g., FLA.
-STAT. § 44.102(2)(c) (2005); UTAH CODE ANN. § 30-3-22(1) (Supp.
+See, e.g., Fla.
+Stat. § 44.102(2)(c) (2005); Utah Code Ann. § 30-3-22(1) (Supp.
 1994).
 See generally American Bar Association Comm'n on Domestic Violence, Mediation in Family Law Matters Where DV is Present (Jan.
 2008) (comprehensive listing of state legislation and rules on subject as of the date of the compilation, which includes the notation "[t]law is constantly changing...).
-Section 12(c)(3) extends a similar option to collaborative law by requiring the victim's consent to begin or continue the process.
+Section 14(c) (1) extends a similar option to collaborative law by requiring the victim's consent to begin or continue the process.